speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 On your turn, you can move a distance up to your speed.
 You can use as much or as little of your speed as you like on your turn, following the rules here.

-Sometimes it’s important, though, to know how far, how fast, and how maneuverable your ship is in a short window of time.
+Sometimes itï¿½s important, though, to know how far, how fast, and how maneuverable your ship is in a short window of time.
 Starships come equipped with two speeds: **flying speed** and **turning speed**.

 ### Flying Speed
 **Flying speed** is how far your ship can travel in a single round.
 It is expressed in feet.
 For every foot your ship travels, it expends one foot from its speed.